RickStrahl/BlogPosts/2019-02/WPF-Hanging-in-Infinite-Rendering-Loop/WpfHangingInInfiniteRenderingLoop.md

 In my case I ended up rolling back to 4.6.1 anyway though.
 As mentioned the 4.7.1 move didn't get me what I wanted (less DLL dependencies from .NET Standard references) and for deployment on Chocolatey running anything past 4.6.2 complicates the automated installer testing they do to verify packages as it requires a .NET Runtime update to their clean virtual machine.

-For now problem solved - after a harrowing week that probably turned away tons of people from Markdown Monster cause it crashed :unamused:
+For now problem solved - after a harrowing week that probably turned away a few people from Markdown Monster because it crashed :unamused:

-If you're interested you can follow the whole Markdown Monster paper trail on this issue in this GitHub issue:
+If you're interested you can follow the whole Markdown Monster paper trail in this GitHub issue:

 [HiDPI Display w/Scaling Can Cause App Freeze on Launch](https://github.com/RickStrahl/MarkdownMonster/issues/485)